Same-Day Virtual & Telehealth Appointments — North Carolina

 When to Seek Help for Depression

-If you are having thoughts of harming yourself or feel that you may be in immediate danger, call 911.
-If you are in crisis or need immediate emotional support, call or text 988 for the Suicide & Crisis Lifeline.
+If you are having thoughts of harming yourself or feel that you may be in immediate danger, call 911 or go to your nearest emergency room.
+If you are in crisis or need immediate emotional support, call or text 988 to reach the Suicide & Crisis Lifeline, available 24/7.
+For non-emergency concerns, you can also call Pinnacle BHW at 336-828-2599 to speak with our team about next steps.

 Ready to Get Help for Depression?